We are building what Black girls deserve

 To build a global, healing-centered leadership pipeline for Black girls 12–18 by inspiring, supporting, engaging, equipping, and unleashing their brilliance through the 6-6-12 journey, year-round mentoring, and strong local partnerships.

-When Black girls are centered and supported—and mentors, partners, and simple systems align—confidence, opportunity, and generational impact follow.
+When Black girls are centered and supported, confidence grows, opportunity expands, and generational impact follows.
+With mentors, partners, and simple systems working together, girls are able to thrive and lead.

 Girls Lead Change currently operates in Ghana, Nigeria, Kenya, Burundi, Jamaica, and the United States, with plans to expand to 12–20 countries by 2030.